Quick Answer

 | Documentary Collections or cash in advance | Varies by terms; no LC-style payment guarantee in documentary collections | Lower | Buyer trust is stronger, speed matters, or LC cost and process are too heavy for this deal |

 Some patterns are good reasons to stop and reassess: strong payment history with the buyer, small ticket size, urgent launch timing, subjective acceptance criteria, or fee and admin burden that compresses margin.
 Run one last check on total bank cost, internal admin hours, and your fallback path before you commit.
-If the deal falls below [Add current internal trigger after verification], or process overhead worsens margin erosion, skip the LC.
+Keep the internal trigger pending until it has been verified against current project risk, bank-cost, admin-capacity, and margin records before use; if process overhead worsens margin erosion, skip the LC.

 If you want a deeper dive, read Separating Business and Personal Finances: An Important Step for LLCs.